telerik/justmock-docs/advanced-usage/partial-mocking.md

 * You need to verify calls on a real object without replacing the entire class.
 * You want to arrange a static property or method on a non-mock instance.

-Partial mocking works for both instance and static calls.
+>note Partial mocking can be performed on both static and instance calls.

-The `Behavior.CallOriginal` pattern is the closest equivalent: create a mock with `Mock.Create<T>(Behavior.CallOriginal)` and arrange only specific members.
-Both approaches let unmocked members run their real code.
-With true partial mocking (shown below), you skip `Mock.Create` entirely and arrange on the real instance directly.

->important **This is an elevated feature.** It requires **JustMock Full** (commercial) and the JustMock profiler to be enabled at test runtime.
-Refer to [Commercial vs. Free Version]({%slug justmock/licensing/commercial-vs-free-version%}) to learn about the differences.
+> This is an elevated feature.
+Refer to [this]({%slug justmock/licensing/commercial-vs-free-version%}) topic to learn more about the differences between both the commercial and free versions of Telerik JustMock.

-## Sample Setup
+## Prerequisites

 The following sample class is used in the examples below: